mfkrg/trpp/README.md

 Project was developed by:
-- Gerasimov Zahar
+- Gerasimov Zahar - developer
-- Elizaveta Tselykh
+- Elizaveta Tselykh - teammate
-- Larionov Anton
+- Larionov Anton - designer

 Project was made on ****Java**** in ****Android Studio****.